TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Locations/The Gate.md

 Was the main access point to the surface, until the entrance was sealed off following [[The Cataclysm|the Cataclysm]].
 As legend tells, within a matter of weeks of the cataclysm occurring, the entrance was sealed off.

+### Government

+The Gate should theoretically be the government of the whole Cavern and provide support to all the settlements.
+However, in practice, it doesn't give this support; it only deals with those towns where there is an economic reason.

 ### Nearby Locations